mafredri/zsh-async/README.md

 #### `async_job <worker_name> <my_function> [<function_params>]`

 Start a new asynchronous job on specified worker, assumes the worker is running.
+Note if you are using a function for the job, it must have been defined when the worker was started or you will get a `command not found` error.

 #### `async_worker_eval <worker_name> <my_function> [<function_params>]`